Welcome to the Get Moving! Plus Exercise Series

-Broadly speaking, the term mobility is an umbrella term used to describe the act of stretching, moving and strengthening a variety of tissues that surround the joint and the joint itself.
+Broadly speaking, mobility is an umbrella term used to describe the act of stretching, moving and strengthening a variety of tissues that surround the joint and the joint itself.
 Mobility is an indication of how well and efficiently we move.
 Flexibility, strength, coordination, and body awareness are all attributes of mobility.
-Thus, mobility of a joint can be promoted a number of different ways e.g., by “traditional” stretches (active static and dynamic stretches or movements), passive stretches or mobilisations (where a musculoskeletal therapist does the movement for you), balance and strengthening exercises.
-For the purpose of categorising the below exercises, “mobility” has been used to indicate the exercises targeted at mobilising the joint.
+Thus, mobility of a joint can be promoted a number of different ways, eg. by ‘traditional’ stretches (active static and dynamic stretches or movements), passive stretches or mobilisations (where a musculoskeletal therapist does the movement for you), balance and strengthening exercises.
+In this booklet, ‘mobility’ indicates the exercises targeted at mobilising the joint.

 Benefits of Mobility

 Regularly performing and practicing mobility attributes is key to maintaining and promoting the health of joints, regardless of their condition.
-In particular, mobility exercises are significantly important for those with arthritic conditions (especially if they have loss of motion), those who may be waiting for a joint replacement (or anything similar), and for those who have undergone a joint replacement or some other kind orthopaedic surgery to treat arthritis or other musculoskeletal condition.
-Movement at this point is critical; exercise engagement post-surgery can predict the outcome of quality and quantity of joint ROM.
+In particular, mobility exercises are significant for those with arthritic conditions (especially if they have loss of motion), those who may be waiting for a joint replacement (or anything similar), and those who have undergone a joint replacement or some other kind orthopaedic surgery to treat arthritis or other musculoskeletal condition.
+Movement at this point is critical; engaging in exercise post-surgery can predict the outcome of quality and quantity of joint ROM in the following ways:

 Key Focus 2: Rehabilitation

 When you have knee or hip replacement surgery, your doctor will suggest you do physical ‘rehab’ afterward.
-Once discharged from hospital, you will likely see a physiotherapist on a regular basis to receive rehab treatment as well as do exercises on your own at home.
+Once at home, you will likely see a physiotherapist regularly to receive rehab treatment as well as do exercises on your own.
 Your home exercise program will include activities to help reduce swelling and increase the ROM and strength in the muscles around your new joint.
-This will help you move easier and get back to your normal activities quicker.
-The Get Moving PLUS series includes some exercises that can be used in this capacity.
-We highly recommend you consult with your physiotherapist to help choose those exercises that are appropriate your individual circumstance and stage of post-surgery rehab.
+This will help you move more easily and get back to your normal activities more quickly.
+Get Moving!
+PLUS includes exercises that can be used in this capacity.
+We highly recommend you ask your physiotherapist to help choose exercises appropriate to your individual circumstance and stage of post-surgery rehab.

 Benefits of Rehab